andynarf/wisboo-frontend/README.md

 ![screenshot](appSC.png)

 # important
-due to Wistia's account limititation, at most 3 videos can be uploaded, one was left as an example, but take into consideration that only 2 more videos can be uploaded, and even tho api supports delete endpoints, logic to delete videos from my free wistia account, has not been implemented yet.
+due to Wistia's account limititation, at most 3 videos can be uploaded, one was left as an example, but take into consideration that only 2 more videos can be uploaded, and even though api supports delete endpoints, logic to delete videos from my free wistia account, has not been implemented yet.

 ## Built With